Home of Russian state telco boss raided in fraud probe

 The Rostelecom fraud probe is linked to a $225 million loan by VTB to finance a business deal in 2007 in which, investigators suspect, Malofeyev was involved on both sides of the transaction.

-VTB is seeking to recover the money and has secured a British court order freezing part of the 10 percent stake in Rostelecom owned by Malofeyev’s fund, Marshall Capital.
+VTB is seeking to recover the money and has secured a UK court order freezing part of the 10 percent stake in Rostelecom owned by Malofeyev’s fund, Marshall Capital.

 VTB has rejected Navalny’s allegations as “deceitful, biased and insubstantial” and declined to comment on the fraud probe on Tuesday.